runabol/tork/README.md

 ## Special queues

-There are 4 special-purpose queues that are used by the Coordinator:

 - `pending` - incoming tasks land in this queue prior to being scheduled for processing by the Coordinator.

 - `started` - when the worker starts working on a task it inserts the task to this queue to notify the Coordinator.